 Please read Qualities for a successful job experience at Luna Bleu Farm if you think you are interested in applying.

-We offer room, board and a weekly stipend starting at $300-400/week depending on experience and time of year.
-Other housing options can also be discussed.
+We offer room, board and a weekly stipend based on experience and time of year.
+If you have off-farm housing, compensation will be adjusted accordingly.

 back to job listings